July 27, 2010

 “not in lustful passion, like the Gentiles who do not know God,”

-Finally, notice in 1 Thessalonians 4:5, page 1825, that Paul does not want Christians acting like Gentiles who know all about sexual lustful passion, but they do not know God.
+Finally, notice in 1 Thessalonians 4:5, that Paul does not want Christians acting like Gentiles who know all about sexual lustful passion, but they do not know God.
 Sure, unbelievers know all about licentious behavior, but they do not know God.
 They know nothing and care nothing about sanctification.
 They want to have great sex as often as possible.
-The love to indulge the desires of flesh and of the mind, while walking under the control of satan (Ephesians 2:2-3, page 1828).
+They love to indulge the desires of the flesh and of the mind, while walking under the control of satan (Ephesians 2:2-3).
 Because we know God, we know we have been freed from our crucified bodies with its uncontrolled passions.
 Now Christ controls us, and wants to make our entire lives holy to Him.
 For some of us, this freedom from sexual lustful desires stands as a great deliverance from slavery to the flesh, the devil and his deeds.
 In Christ, we know His power.

 So, we learn some more about building strong friendships in Christ.